You can bet on Super Bowl LVI at Illinois online sportsbooks.

 In a perfect world, operators are hoping for near-equal action on both sides.
 They’ll make a profit due to the built-in juice.
 When it’s time for you to place your Super Bowl bets, be sure to compare the current numbers to where they opened.
 This comparison can provide valuable clues on where the public money has been flowing.
 While there’s no guarantee that the public will be right or wrong, it’s still helpful to know the general public sentiment.

-Another big highlight on the Super Bowl betting menu is picking which player will win the MVP award.
+Another big highlight on the current Super Bowl betting menu is picking which player will win the MVP award.
 There are two significant ways to bet on the award: You can pick the individual player or make your call on which position will win.

 For context, starting quarterbacks on the two sides will be the big favorites.
 Through the 55 editions of the Super Bowl to date, a QB has won the MVP 31 times.
 Over the last 10 years, the award has gone to a quarterback seven times.